 Whatever the face size, the mask feels very comfortable on the face with soft edges and high-quality material.
 The great fit is one of the outstanding features of this mask and is praised in many reviews you can find.

-The most crucial aspect in a full face snorkeling mask is probably the efficiency of its airflow system.
-A mask that allows you to breathe naturally through the nose and mouth gives you a more relaxed time snorkeling especially if you are a first timer.
+The most crucial aspect of a full face snorkeling mask is probably the efficiency of its airflow system.
+A mask that allows you to breathe naturally through the nose and mouth gives you a more relaxed time snorkeling especially if you are a first-timer.

 Traditional masks and snorkels would have you put a snorkel in your mouth.
 If you rent the set, then you have no idea who used it before and now have to stick the mouthpiece into your mouth.
 On longer snorkeling trips it also tires the jaws and reduces the thrill of the memorable experience.

 Thanks to modern full-face snorkeling masks like the Ocean Reef Aria, your jaws do not have to experience any fatigue.
 The result is that you can snorkel for extended periods of time and have a richer experience of the underground world.
 Compared to other cheap masks, the Ocean Reef Aria is designed to reduce the danger of CO2 buildup inside the full-face mask – Find out more on the full face snorkeling mask dangers.